 Family law is defined as statutes, court decisions, and provisions of federal and state constitutions that relate to the rights, duties, finances, and relationships of families.
 Many individuals think of family law as being singularly focused on marriage and divorce, but the truth is that family law embodies much more than that.

-If you have questions about any of the situations mentioned above, it is best to meet with a family law attorney.
-Family attorneys have a full understanding of the case and circumstances that arise.
+If you have questions about these listed areas of family law, it is best to meet with a family law attorney.
+Family attorneys have a full understanding of the cases and circumstances that may arise.
 While this page seeks to develop your understand of family law issues, it is not a substitute for having a lawyer to consult with and receiving the most knowledgeable and up-to-date information.

 has been sent!

 This link leads to a site outside of AskTheLawyers™.
 By selecting "Accept", the link will open in a new tab.